Caring for an aging parent or elderly spouse can be very challenging … especially if you are suddenly faced with a crisis.

 What would you do if your aging mother had a stroke, is in the hospital’s intensive care unit, and will need long-term care for the rest of her life.
 Or, you’ve seen unsettling warning signs that make you wonder if your father can continue living on his own.
 Maybe your elderly spouse has wandered off and gotten lost several times.
 Or a long-time friend has lost a lot of weight and rarely leaves home.

 What kind of help does your loved one need — care for the rest of her life?
 Or, help for only a short time to recover after a hospital stay?

 Does your parent have undiagnosed medical problems that might be correctable?
 For example, prescription drugs interactions and side effects, Vitamin B-12 deficiency, dehydration and other treatable causes are often mistaken, even by doctors, for Alzheimer’s and other forms of dementia.
-According to Consumer Reports on Health:
+According to the Journal of the American Medical Association: